Jaymon/pout/README.md

 This could fail if Python isn't compiled with 4 byte unicode support, just something to be aware of, but chances are, if you don't have 4 byte unicode supported Python, you're not doing much with 4 byte unicode.

+## Console commands

+### pout.json

+running a command on the command line that outputs a whole a bunch of json?
+Pout can help:

+    $ some-command-that-outputs-json | pout.json

+### pout.char

+Runs `pout.c` but on the output from a command line script:

+    $ echo "some string with chars to analyze" | pout.char

 ## Install